juancruzsosagab/image-processing-api/README.md

 ---

 ## Additional Information

+- **API Documentation (Swagger):**
+  - The Swagger UI is available at `/api`.
+  - All endpoints, request/response schemas are documented there.

 - The image processing includes a 4-second delay to simulate pending state immediately after task creation.
 - Mongo Express is available at [http://localhost:8081](http://localhost:8081).